 Joint Ventures are companies controlled by Spinnova and another external party, where both have joint control of the joint venture.
 Spinnova has two joint venture arrangements, Woodspin Oy and Respin Oy, both are domiciled in Finland.
-Suzano S.A. is the co-investor in the Woodspin joint venture (incorporated in 14 May 2021) both, Spinnova and Suzano having equal 50% ownership.
-ECCO is the co-investor in the Respin joint venture (incorporated in 15 January 2021) both, Spinnova and ECCO having equal 50% ownership.
+Suzano S.A. is the co-investor in the Woodspin joint venture (incorporated 14 May 2021) both, Spinnova and Suzano having equal 50% ownership.
+ECCO is the co-investor in the Respin joint venture (incorporated 15 January 2021) both, Spinnova and ECCO having equal 50% ownership.
 Both joint ventures' financial periods end on 31 December, thus no timing related differences in relation to reported financial information.
 The financial statements of the joint ventures are prepared according to Finnish accounting standards (FAS) and restated by Spinnova with relevant IFRS adjustments for group consolidation and IFRS reporting purposes.
 Spinnova recognises the joint ventures in the consolidated financial statements by applying the equity method.
+The company has evaluated the valuation of the it's joint ventures Woodspin and Respin and has not identified any impairment indicators because the owners of the joint ventures have committed to funding them.

-Summarised balance sheet
+Woodspin Oy, Summarised balance sheet

-EUR (thousand) 31.12.2023 31.12.2022
+EUR (thousand) 31.12.2024 31.12.2023

-Assets

-Total Non-current assets 57 171 53 597

-Current assets, not including cash 1 491 2 000
+Total non-current assets 51 449 54 534

+Current assets 3 123 1 4 4 3

-Cash and cash equivalents 1301 3 094
+Cash and cash equivalents 3 296 846

-Total current assets 2 792 5 094
+Total current assets 6 419 2 288

-Total assets 59 963 58 691
+Total assets 57 868 56 823

 Equity and liabilities

-Total Equity 37 832 28 715
+Total Equity 38 797 34 940

 Non-current liabilities

-Other non-current liabilities, excluding deferred tax 17 472 22 032
+Other non-current liabilities 15 987 17 472

-Deferred tax liabilities

-Total non-current liabilities 17 472 22 032
+Total non-current liabilities 15 987 17 472

 Current liabilities

-Other current liabilities, excluding taxes payable 4 659 7 944
+Other current liabilities 3 085 4 411

-Total current liabilities 4 659 7 944
+Total current liabilities 3 085 4 411

-Total liabilities 22 131 29 976
+Total liabilities 19 071 21 883

-Total equity and liabilities 59 963 58 691
+Total equity and liabilities 57 868 56 823